bilelmoussaoui/StartupWMClassFixer/README.md

 Almost all the application desktop files are stored in `/usr/share/applications` that's why we need root permissions to modify those files.

+### How the script works?
+The script will modify the desktop file of supported applications ([list of supported applications](https://github.com/bil-elmoussaoui/StartupWMClassFixer/blob/master/database.csv)) and add/modify `StartupWMClass` key.

+For more informations about `StartupWMClass` see [Recognized desktop entry keys](http://standards.freedesktop.org/desktop-entry-spec/latest/ar01s05.html).

 ### How to contribute?
   1. Open the application
   2. Open Gnome Monitor System